straubt1/tfe-ado-project/README.md

 This repository leverages python as the underlying scripting language, in the hopes to add additional testing and readability.

+## Tips & Tricks

+- When creating a `azuredevops_build_definition` be sure to set the argument `ci_trigger { use_yaml = true}` to true, otherwise your yml triggers will not be honored.
+- User-defined variables can consist of letters, numbers, ., and _ characters.
+Don't use variable prefixes that are reserved by the system.
+These are: endpoint, input, secret, and securefile.
+Any variable that begins with one of these strings (regardless of capitalization) will not be available to your tasks and scripts. [source](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/variables?view=azure-devops&tabs=yaml%2Cbatch)

+## Current Limitations

+- Pull request triggers not supported with Azure Repos, more info [here](https://docs.microsoft.com/en-us/azure/devops/pipelines/troubleshooting/troubleshooting?view=azure-devops#pull-request-triggers-not-supported-with-azure-repos)

 ## Resources

 - [ADO Logging](https://docs.microsoft.com/en-us/azure/devops/pipelines/scripts/logging-commands?view=azure-devops&tabs=bash)